 selling, leasing and letting of commercial land and buildings (although this exemption can be waived).

 There are various ways in which a business can be classed as partially exempt from VAT.
-For example, you’ll be partially exempt if your business buys or sells goods or services that the Government classes as VAT exempt, but you also sell products which are subject to full or reduced VAT payments.
+For example, you’ll be partially exempt if your client’s business buys or sells goods or services that the government classes as VAT exempt, but also sells products which are subject to full or reduced VAT payments.

-There are a few things you need to bear in mind if you are classed as partially exempt:
+There are a few things you need to bear in mind if your clients are classed as partially exempt:

 You can’t reclaim VAT you pay on goods and services that aren’t for business purposes.
-If your company buys something for both business and personal use, then you’ll need to split the VAT accordingly.
+If your client buys something for both business and personal use, then you’ll need to split the VAT accordingly.

 If your client makes both taxable and exempt supplies, they will need to keep separate records of their transactions.
-This is to make sure that you pay the correct amounts of VAT on each.
+This is to make sure that they pay the correct amounts of VAT on each.

 Any exempt supplies should be recorded as such in your quarterly VAT return alongside your VAT taxable supplies.

 There are some products and services that have a VAT rate of 0%.
-If you’re a supplier of zero-rated goods, you will still need to register for VAT through MTD.
-Any costs your business incurs can still be reclaimed for VAT.
-However, if your company is exempt from VAT because it trades in products and services where VAT is not charged, then it can’t reclaim VAT on costs.
+If your client is a supplier of zero-rated goods, you will still need to register for VAT through MTD.
+Any costs your client’s business incurs can still be reclaimed for VAT.
+However, if the company is exempt from VAT because it trades in products and services where VAT is not charged, then it can’t reclaim VAT on costs.